julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, October 02, 2024.
+Thursday, October 03, 2024.
 Quote of the day:

-> "A man's got to take a lot of punishment to write a really funny book." - Ernest Hemingway
+> "You must be the change you wish to see in the world." - Mahatma Gandhi